dober-man/GoodWAFSec/docs/module3/lab2/lab2.rst

 11. Time to Block!
 Go to **Security > Application Security > Policy Building > Learning and Blocking settings**

 12. Click on the carrot next to Attack Signatures and click on the Block check box at the top (this will turn on blocking for all the signatures) and uncheck the box for signature staging.
-Make sure to click Save and Apply Policy
+Make sure to click Save and Apply Policy.
 Your policy should now look like this.

 .. image:: images/image3.PNG